chiragsanghvi/JavascriptSDK/README.md

 ### Sending Raw Emails

-A raw email is one where you specify the entire body of the email.
+A raw email is one where you can specify the entire body of the email.
 An email has the structure
 ```javascript
 var email = {
     to: /* a string array containing the recipient email addresses */,